Programming

 1. How much will you rate yourself in OOPs?

 When you attend an interview, Interviewer may ask you to rate yourself in a specific Technology like OOPs, So It's depend on your knowledge and work experience in OOPs.
+The interviewer expects a realistic self-evaluation aligned with your qualifications.

 2. What challenges did you face while working on OOPs?